Riley-Py/UWaterloo-Work/PSYCH 207/U2 - The Brain_An Overview of Structure and Function/Structure of the Brain.md

 - *Spinal cord*: Transmits signals between brain and rest of body
 - Diagram of brain structure:
 ![[Pasted image 20250120184406.png]]
+- *Cerebrum*: Contains a layer called the *cerebral cortex*, which is made up of half-dozen layers of neurons with white matter underneath, and is what carries info between cortex and different parts of the cortex
 -